25 Best New Restaurants in Charlotte: 2019

 The roasted pork shoulder at Haymaker is plated with flowering cauliflower, sweet potatoes, cider jus, and sweet and sour eggplant.

 Foraged isn’t a word that chef William Dissen uses lightly on the menu at Haymaker; he actually combs through North Carolina for the best fungi for his foraged mushroom toast dish.
 Such details make Dissen’s restaurants (including The Market Place in Asheville and Billy D’s Fried Chicken at the North Carolina Zoo in Asheboro) a success, even as the new guy in town.
 For the main course, try the roasted pork shoulder with flowering cauliflower and cider jus.
 225 S. Poplar St., 704-626-6116.

-Siggy’s Good Food
+NOW CLOSED: Siggy’s Good Food

 This little jewel box in the Belmont neighborhood serves organic sandwiches, salads, smoothies, and juices with Mediterranean flavors.
 You won’t find butter, cream, or meat stock in anything they serve, but the portions are hearty enough for vegans, vegetarians, and carnivores to all leave satisfied.
 Owner Siggy Sollitto, a native of Israel, opened the first Siggy’s in Brooklyn more than 20 years ago, but now she’s an official Charlottean.
 1001 Belmont Ave., 704-817-7175.

 Davidson Ice House